-To integrate Ethics Unwrapped, you can show a video in class, assign a video to watch outside class, or embed a video in an online learning module.
-Then, prompt conversation.
-Ask students to answer the video’s discussion questions, and reflect on the concepts and issues raised by the video in class.
+To integrate Ethics Unwrapped in coursework, show a video in class, assign a video to watch outside class, or embed a video in an online learning module such as Canvas.
+Then, prompt conversation in class.
+Ask students to answer the video’s discussion questions, and to reflect on the concepts and issues raised by the students in the video.

 Videos make good writing prompts, too.
 Ask students to apply the ethics concept from the videos to topics covered in your course.
 Students can dig deeper into the concepts by reading the related case study (or a current event in the news) and answering the case study questions.
 Have students reason through the ethical dimensions presented in each case, and develop strategies to avoid the ethical pitfalls.